A Lot or a Little?

 Kissing and some sexual activity implied; actual liaisons are rare, and when they happen, nothing sensitive is shown.

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Drinking, Drugs & Smoking

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this complex action/sci-fi drama includes many startling, sometimes violent sequences -- starting with the chilling airplane crash that kicks off the first episode (and is revisited more than once).
+Parents need to know Lost is a complex action/sci-fi drama includes many startling, sometimes violent sequences -- starting with the chilling airplane crash that kicks off the first episode (and is revisited more than once).
 Other potentially upsetting scenes include injuries, fatalities, kidnappings, shootings, and fights.
 Important characters are threatened and sometimes killed.
 Characters are shown drinking (particularly in flashback sequences), and one character is a heroin addict.
 There's kissing and some sexual activity, though nothing too sensitive is shown.
 Most of the characters have dark secrets in their past, including murder.

-The show's interlocking puzzle of characters, secrets, and endless discoveries can make for an enticing family drama.
+The show's interlocking puzzle of characters, secrets, and endless discoveries make for an enticing family drama.
 Lost could be considered the TV version of a board game.
 There are compelling questions left at the end of each episode and vast amounts of room for interpretation.
 The blend of mystery and drama in Lost is enthralling and tends to overshadow the violence that occurs along the way.